 These settings work together to smoothen out your resin prints.

-For models like a sphere that have those “water ripple” effects, anti-aliasing + grey level 0 is ideal for surface quality.
+For models like a sphere that have those “water ripple” effects, anti-aliasing + gray level 0 is ideal for surface quality.
 You can 3D print spheres and round shapes a lot more accurately when you dial in your anti-aliasing settings properly.

 The increased exposure time was to reduce the presence of horizontal lines that were found under a microscope.